Role Types

 Switching Between Admin and Admin Member

-If you are an Admin Member, you experience both the admin panel and the recruiter
+If you are an Admin Member, you experience both the admin panel and the recruiter workspace.
+The interface adapts to show you:- The admin navigation in the Agency section, with access to the dashboard, members, analytics, shared resources, and team projects

-- The recruiter navigation everywhere else, with access to candidates, searches,
+- The recruiter navigation everywhere else, with access to candidates, searches, jobs, clients, and outreach

 - Navigate to the Members page